vtex-apps/my-account/README.md

 ### Display personal info

-Inside the Profile page, right above the `edit` button, there is another extension point, with ID `my-account-portal/profile/display` or `store/account/account/profile/display`.
+Inside the Profile page, right above the `edit` button, there is another extension point.
 This one is intended for stores that collect custom data from their customers (such as their hair color or their pet's name).
 This extension point allows your component to display such information without breaking the page layout.

 **Usage:** Your component shall not render anything: you will simply call the `render` prop with the appropriate data and it will be displayed together with the user's default information.
 You should pass in an array of objects containing `label` and `value` props. `label` is the name of the field you which to display (such as `Hair color`) and `value` is the value for such field (such as `brown`).
 Keep in mind that you must run any necessary preprocessing in your data by yourself before displaying, such as masking or localizing your texts.
 Also, it is up to you to fetch the data from wherever it is.